-Statistics on employee retention indicate that most employees start to rethink their jobs as they approach their work-anniversary.
-But they are 10 times more likely to leave around their first anniversary than 5 years down the line.
+Statistics on employee retention indicate that most employees start to rethink their jobs as they approach their work anniversary.
+But they are 10 times more likely to leave around their first anniversary than five years down the line.

-12. On average, an employee's leaving will cost the company 33% of their annual salary.
+12. On average, an entry-level employee's leaving can cost the company up to 50% of the employee’s annual salary.

-When an employee leaves a company, it takes time to recruit and train a new one.
-The training process is costly, and followed by lower work productivity.
-If the median employee’s salary is $45,000, the average turnover cost can be around $15,000, employment turnover statistics indicate.
+When one employee leaves an enterprise, it takes time to recruit and train a new one.
+The training process is costly and followed by lower work productivity.
+If the employee’s average salary is $50,000, the turnover cost can be as much as $25,000, employment turnover statistics indicate.

-13. The cost of replacing a trained employee can be more than 200% of their salary.
+13. The cost of replacing a trained employee can exceed 200% of their salary.

-14. Companies with optional remote work have a 25% lower turnover.
+14. Companies with optional remote work boast a 25% lower turnover.

 15. 60% of companies don't have clear goals set up for new employees.